Language, cognition, and communication

 as a lab meeting, with attention both to surveying recent literature,

-and to tracking your research projects - either projects you already
+and to tracking your research projects.
+Don't worry if you do not yet

 What I expect of you:

-- Present one or more of the readings in class.
+- Present several of the readings in class.

 - Present and lead discussion of your own research ideas in class.